 By 1900 jazz had emerged, and New Orleans was thriving as a major sea and river port and as a major entertainment center.
 Legitimate theater, vaudeville, music publishing houses, and instrument stores employed musicians in the central business district.
-Less legitimate entertainment establishments also flourished in and around the officially sanctioned red-light district of Storyville near Canal and Rampart streets.
+Less legitimate entertainment establishments also flourished in and around Storyville’s officially sanctioned red-light district near Canal and Rampart streets.
 Out on the shores of Lake Ponchartrain, bands competed for audiences at amusement parks and resorts.
 Street parades were common in the neighborhood, and community social halls and corner saloons held dances almost nightly.

 When World War II began, New Orleans played a critical role in the struggle.
 Local shipbuilder Andrew Higgins, who had designed unique vessels to navigate the shallow Louisiana bayous, realized they would serve well to deliver soldiers and equipment onto shallow beaches while avoiding deep-water harbors in enemy hands.

 Built in local shipyards, “Higgins Boats” were used on the beaches of Normandy on D-Day and throughout the island-hopping campaign in the Pacific.
 They were so successful that General Dwight D. Eisenhower would describe Higgins as “the man who won the war for us.”

 When the war was over, new bridges and highways were built to access the expanding suburbs, and new modern skyscrapers began to break the city’s formerly modest skyline.

 In the 1960s, the Civil Rights movement brought dignity and new opportunities to many African Americans living in New Orleans.
 However, as in other places, resistance to school integration, white flight, and a reduced tax base left some inner-city neighborhoods impoverished and divested.